RafaelSantos025/Bruteforcer/README.md

 <b>Multi Strings Replacing: </b>

-When the key string putting is done correctly, you can replace the strings the way you wan't
+When the key string putting is done correctly, you can replace the strings the way you want

 ```
 GET /api/^repl^/^replace^.^replace^?^^=true HTTP/1.1